khihdh/Test-Backend/backend/README.md

     - `GET /products`: Retrieve all products.
     - `GET /products/:id`: Retrieve details of a specific product by ID.
     - `POST /products`: Create a new product.
+         To use the post method your element needs to have the 'id', 'code', 'name', 'description', 'price', 'quantity', 'inventoryStatus', 'category' fields.
     - `PATCH /products/:id`: Update details of a product.
+         To use the patch method your element needs to have the 'code', 'name', 'description', 'price', 'quantity', 'inventoryStatus', 'category' fields.
     - `DELETE /products/:id`: Remove a product.

     There are Postman Tests in the PostmanTests directory.

+7. **Testing Endpoints with frontEnd:**
+   You can also test the endpoints with the frontend provided in the github repoitory

 ## JSON Data Structure